SV-1509/Jiffy-Main/README.md

 ## Word2Vec
 The Word2Vec model was implemented using the [Gensim](https://radimrehurek.com/gensim/) module for NLP.
 The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.
 Words are distributed in a vector space depending on the context in which it is used.
 The **word2vec.py** contains the implementation of the word2vec model.
-In the model used here a window size of 5, hidden layer dimension of 300 was used on a CBOW model
+In the model used here a window size of 5, hidden layer dimension of 300 was used on a CBOW model.
+In order to train your own custom corpus and build a model, place all your text files in a single or multiple folder.
+Place this folder inside the dataset directory and run the *word2vec.py* file.
+Change the name of the model and the resultant trained model will be stored in the models directory.
 The **predict.py** has code for the desired predictions we want.
 For example using our model **word2vec.txt** when the word vector of *company* was subtraced from the word vector of *business* the resultant vector was of the word *enterpreunership*.

 ## GloVe